Talks

 Displays in the Village Hall Heritage Centre/Foyer

-The group is also responsible for the changing exhibitions in the Heritage Foyer, which currently houses displays on heraldic arms and information on past Royal jubilees and the main jubilees of Queen Elizabeth II.
+The group is also responsible for the changing exhibitions in the Village Hall Foyer, which currently houses displays on the name “Harwell” and on hares in history and art, (!), A.E.R.E., whose 80th anniversary is this year, and John of Harwell, Bishop of Bath and Wells in the late 1300s.

 Work in progress includes research on the Geering Almshouses, the Harwell Site, Harwell’s schools, and the church’s monuments.